tristanpenman/lung-segmentation-tool/README.md

 On the top-right is the transverse view.

 Below that are two views.
-On the left is the sagital view, and on the right is the frontal view.
+On the left is the sagittal view, and on the right is the frontal view.

 Clicking and dragging on the transverse view will change slices shown on the views below it.

 ## Known issues and limitations

-Interaction with the transverse, sagital and frontal views is limited.
+Interaction with the transverse, sagittal and frontal views is limited.

-Currently only the transverse view will respond to mouse events, changing the slices in the sagital and frontal views to be centered at the location that is selected.
+Currently only the transverse view will respond to mouse events, changing the slices in the sagittal and frontal views to be centered at the location that is selected.

-The sagital and frontal views do not respond to mouse events at all.
+The sagittal and frontal views do not respond to mouse events at all.

-The aim is add planes to the 3D segmented view, to show exactly which location in the scan has been selected via the 2D views.
+My aim is to add planes to the 3D segmented view, to show exactly which location in the scan has been selected via the 2D views.

 ## License